-The electrochemical behavior of ITO in Dulbecco’s phosphate buffered saline (DPBS) was investigated with the experimental setup shown in Figure S1.
+The electrochemical behavior of ITO in Dulbecco’s phosphate buffered saline (DPBS) was investigated with the experimental setup shown in Figure S2.

-Electrochemical properties of the electrolyte-semiconductor interface
+Electrochemical Properties of the Electrolyte-Semiconductor Interface

-Figure 1a shows the capacitance-voltage curve of the ITO electrode in DPBS solution in the dark, which was obtained by measuring impedance spectra (Figure S2) at a series of DC voltages from -0.1 V to 1.5 V with a step of 0.2 V and then fitting these spectra with an equivalent circuit consisting of a serial combination of the solution resistance (R) and a constant phase element (CPE) to obtain the capacitance values at each voltage (Table S1).
+Figure 1a shows the capacitance-voltage curve of the ITO electrode in DPBS solution in the dark, which was obtained by measuring impedance spectra (Figure S3) at a series of dc voltages from -0.1 V to 1.5 V with a step of 0.2 V and then fitting these spectra with an equivalent circuit consisting of a serial combination of the solution resistance (R) and a constant phase element (CPE) to obtain the capacitance values at each voltage (Table S1).
 The capacitance decreases with increasing voltage.
 At 1.5 V, the capacitance is 2.8 µF/cm2, which is much smaller than the double layer capacitance (~10 µF/cm2), confirming the formation of a depletion layer in the ITO at the interface to the DPBS solution as expected for an n-type semiconductor.